Leonardo Di Lorenzo

-Leonardo Di Lorenzo (born May 20, 1981 in Buenos Aires) is a retired Argentine footballer.
-He announced his retirement from football at the age of 39 on 20 January 2021.
+Leonardo Di Lorenzo (born May 20, 1981) is a retired Argentine footballer.
+He announced his retirement from football at the age of 39 on January 20, 2021.

 Career

 South America

 Di Lorenzo started playing soccer in the professional ranks in 2000, with San Lorenzo, where he was part of the team that reached the National A Division closing tournament, and helped the club achieve its first international success by winning the Mercosur Cup.
 Later on he had spells with Atlético Rafaela and Argentinos Juniors.

 Canada

 Di Lorenzo was spotted by the Montreal Impact head coach Nick De Santis during a scouting trip in Argentina in January 2006, and signed a two-year contract with the USL First Division club.
 In his first season with the Impact he played in 19 games and spent 1,427 minutes on the field in regular-season action, making him the busiest Impact player among those into their first USL First Division season, and scored two goals and collected six assists for 10 points making him the second highest total among Impact players after Mauricio Salles.
 Helped the Impact claim the regular-season title as well as the Voyageurs Cup, and he won the Impact's Newcomer of the Year award.